FortAwesome/angular-fontawesome/docs/usage.md

 # Usage

-## Methodologies
+## Approaches
-There are two methodologies for using `angular-fontawesome`.
-Each has their own benefits and trade-offs but we leave it to you to decide how you'd like to utilize the library.
+There are two approaches for using `angular-fontawesome`.
+Each has its own pros and cons, so we leave it to you to decide how you'd like to use the library.

 * [Explicit Reference](./usage/explicit-reference.md)
 * [Icon Library](./usage/icon-library.md)

-Whichever methodology you choose only icons you imported will end up in the bundle and the remaining ones will be tree-shaken away.
+Whichever approach you choose only the icons you have imported will end up in the bundle, and the remaining ones will be tree-shaken away.

 ## Using Additional Styles
 Take advantage of the other FontAwesome icon styles.